-Where far-side stops cannot be provided, near-side stops should be located at least 100 feet in advance of the intersection in order to avoid conflicts with vehicles.
+Near-side stops should be located at least 100 feet in advance of the intersection in order to avoid conflicts with vehicles.
 Use nearside stops on two lane roads, where vehicles are restricted from going around the bus, in order to prevent the stacking of vehicles in the intersection.
 Near-side bus stops are also appropriate: